Veeresh-R-G/Snake-Game/README.txt

 # Snake-Game

-This is a Snake Game made using :
+This is a Snake Game made using the Following Modules:
 1)Tkinter
 2)Random
 3)Time